From the Archives: Ascendo System M Loudspeaker

 Enter the flagship Ascendo System M

-What you get in equal portions when you switch to this bigger facsimile is world class dynamics AND musicality altogether.
-At $40,000 it rests smack dab in the middle of what essentially becomes world class category: capable of reproducing sonics without making any apologies for lack of bass prowess, treble extension, soundstage (depth, height and width, etcetera, etcetera.
-I still laugh at recommended components costing tens of thousands, given top honors yet attached next to them is low-frequency restricted!
-At the end of the day one can only sit stupefied.
+What you get in equal portions when you switch to this bigger facsimile is world-class dynamics AND musicality altogether.
+At $40,000, it rests smack dab in the middle of what essentially becomes the world-class category: capable of reproducing sonics without making any apologies for a lack of bass prowess, treble extension, or soundstage (depth, height, and width, etc.).
+I still laugh at recommended components costing tens of thousands, given top honors, yet attached next to them is a low-frequency restriction!
+At the end of the day, one can only sit stupefied.

 In terms of sensitivity, there are differences.
 The nominal impedance of the System M, for example, increases to a (specified) 8 ohms compared to the System Z’s lesser rated 5 ohm tap.
 Sensitivity can also be critical depending on the amplifier used.
 The System M’s sensitivity is a respectable 88 dB (2.83 V/1m) compared to the System Z’s relatively low 87 dB rating.
-Located right under each midrange driver are the vent ports and again the System M sports a noticeably larger (5 1/2” diameter) port, compared to the System Z’s 4”.
-Both loudspeakers boasts the same crossover employing Ascendo’s unique S.A.S.B. low-frequency drive unit (or dynamic current-damped woofer and semisymmetrical bandpass) technology.
+Located right under each midrange driver are the vent ports.
+Again, the System M sports a noticeably larger port (5 1/2” diameter) compared to the System Z’s 4”.
+Both loudspeakers boast the same crossover employing Ascendo’s unique S.A.S.B. low-frequency drive unit (or dynamic current-damped woofer and semisymmetrical bandpass) technology.
 [Stromdynamisch, the German term for current-damped, allows for the 8″ SEAS Excel paper cone midrange, housed in a small dedicated sealed box, to remain electrically damped and matched in impedance with the internally hidden 11” bass driver].
 On the rear of the mid/bass enclosure of both loudspeakers are the variable toggle switch between VD-H (Verstärkerdämpfung hoch) and VD-N (Verstärkerdämpfung niedrig).
-Switching between settings will affect the speaker’s sensitivity in accordance to the damping factor of amplifier used (i.e. high damping amplifier = VD-H, low damping = VD-N which is normal).
-As with the System Z, I kept and ultimately preferred the normal setting and for the life of me could hardly tell you what the differences were when I switched to the VD-H setting.
-I have a sneaky suspicion it doesn’t matter as much using digital amps and hybrids such as the Bel Canto, Acoustic Reality and Chateau Research.
+Switching between settings will affect the speaker’s sensitivity under the damping factor of the amplifier used (i.e., high-damping amplifier = VD-H, low-damping = VD-N, which is the standard setting).
+As with the System Z, I kept and ultimately preferred the standard setting, and for the life of me, could hardly tell you what the differences were when I switched to the VD-H setting.
+I have a sneaky suspicion it doesn’t matter as much when using digital amps and hybrids such as the Bel Canto, Acoustic Reality, and Chateau Research.

-In terms of hookup, again both speakers are equipped with same WBT binding posts for tweeter and mid/bass.
+In terms of hookups, both speakers are equipped with the same WBT binding posts for the tweeter and mid/bass.
 Bi-wiring is mandatory while bi-amping is optional.
 Physically, aside from the larger mid/bass section of the System M, it would be difficult, if not impossible, at a glance to tell both loudspeakers apart.
-So, then I ask, why invest in the bigger System M?
+So, I then ask, why invest in the larger System M?

 Listening Room Ascendo b.jpg